Stanton returns from injury, Yankees pound Athletics 13-4 - WHIZ News

+“The timing’s the most difficult part, but I’ve got to do extra drills before the game and while I’m down to kind of keep my timing and make sure it’s not too much of an adjustment,” said Stanton, who helped New York to its first four-game winning streak since June.

-A’s reliever Joel Payamps was helped off the field in the eighth after a comebacker by pinch-hitter Kyle Higashioka struck his leg.
+A’s reliever Joel Payamps was helped off the field in the eighth after a comebacker by pinch-hitter Kyle Higashioka struck his left leg and bruised the calf.
 Oakland infielder Sheldon Neuse entered to pitch for his second appearance on the mound this season.

 James Tallion (12-4) received all the support he needed and then some.
-Weissert relieved him in the seventh and nearly everything went wrong after he came up from Triple-A Scranton/Wilkes-Barre.
+Weissert relieved him in the seventh and nearly everything went wrong after the 27-year-old right-hander came up from Triple-A Scranton/Wilkes-Barre.

 He hit Jonah Bride with his first pitch, then balked Bride to second on the next offering.
 Then Weissert’s third career pitch plunked Skye Bolt.
 After retiring Nick Allen on a flyball, Weissert walked Tony Kemp on four pitches.
 Then another free pass to Vimael Machin and Weissert’s forgettable first night was done.